A powerful marketing system.

 Also: the more you give… the more you will get back.
 Most information products (your articles and blog posts) are about solving problems.
-The more problems you solve, the more the perceive you to be the expert and start thinking of you as the go-to resource and expert.
+The more problems you solve, the more they perceive you to be the expert and start thinking of you as the go-to resource and expert.
 If you have attended my Ramp It Up Now programs, you have heard me relentlessly talk about “resource documents” and developing a relationship with clients and prospects that is always about them or their industry and never about you.

 Demonstrate your Expertise

-With buyers turning to the web before even talking with service professionals, (Google searches, Angie’s List, HomeAdvisor, and others) the content you create for your marketing goes a long way toward demonstrating your Expertise (knowledge, skills and credibility).
+With buyers turning to the web before even talking with service professionals, (Google searches, Angie’s List, HomeAdvisor, and others) the content you create for your marketing goes a long way toward demonstrating your Expertise (knowledge, skills, and credibility).

 You also want to demonstrate a little bit of subject matter expertise and industry smarts, before you meet or interact with a prospective client.
 Through published content you can help assure them they won’t be wasting their time and that they might well benefit from meeting you.
-Testimonials, especially short video testimonials from happy customers, is one of the very best ways to reassure the potential client.
+Testimonials, especially short video testimonials from happy customers, are one of the very best ways to reassure the potential client.

 So, bottom line: A coordinated, ordered plan or set of procedures designed to help you market your business needs to be flexible for your niche market.